 Choosing the best architect for your project is more than a matter of design and inspiration.
 An over-the-top design that is impractical or beyond the Owner’s budget is of questionable value.
 You must set yourself up for success by realistically evaluating an Architectural firm’s temperamental and procedural compatibility with the Owner and the balance of the project team.
 All too often, for example, the Architectural firm may be excellent in conceptual design without the ability to produce drawings on time and in sufficient detail for the Contractor to build efficiently.

-Stonemark has Standard Operating Procedures for all our project processes.
+Stonemark has Standard Operating Procedures for all our project processes, which carry through all four essential phases of a construction project.
 When we prequalify Architects & other project professionals, we look at a number of various parameters.
 We interview them thoroughly in order to determine their strengths and weaknesses.
 A partial list of issues could include the following.
 Do we or the Owner have previous project experience with them?
 How do they manage their business?
 How do they develop drawings?
 What is their expectation for the number of man-hours required?
 Has their intended job captain had experience with this specific type of project before?
 What are their expectations in terms of schedule and number of meetings?
 What are their payment expectations?
 Which subconsultants will they employ?
 Will they coordinate them with the team or does the Owner or CM?
 In short, we determine their ability to deliver and willingness to be part of a controlled process to meet the Owner’s cost and schedule requirements.

 It is critical that your chosen firm produce Design drawings that are well established, clear and coordinated.
 The Design Drawings determine the cost of the project much more so than the Contractor.
 The contractor can only bid on what is drawn.
 This is the stage at which an Owner’s Representative can be of great value.
 While the Architect focuses on designing what the Owner desires, this perspective often competes with the need to keep a finger on the pulse of cost and schedule.
 Runaway design with ever-increasing scope is a big problem that can be totally mitigated by proper CM procedures.
 We sit in on the design meetings, which include the Owner, and provide input as the drawings are being developed.
 We continually review drawings and ensure the design and scope of work remain consistent with the original intentions and budget.
 Value engineering is a euphemism for whittling elements out of the project when it is over budget at the end of the design process, after the bids are received and the project is too costly.
 This is the worst of all possible results–you pay the designers and spend all the time to develop drawings only to find it is over budget, and then pay again at the end to redesign to meet the budget.
 It costs even more money to move things out of the budget that should not have been there in the first place.
 The Owner always has the option to increase the scope of course, but he should be able to make informed decisions based on the associated cost implications to those changes.
 It is much better to integrate management of the design and cost seamlessly during this whole process rather than helplessly try to fix it at the end.

 Communication.
-It is typically the Owners Rep’s role to facilitate communications between the team members.
+As the first construction chain of command, it is typically the Owners Rep’s role to facilitate communications between the team members.
 If we’ve assembled the correct team, coordinated the design and engineering properly, and done our job during planning and preconstruction, problems will have been anticipated and mitigated, and the General Contractor can accomplish the project smoothly, on time and within budget.
 During the Construction phase, our presence on-site serves to monitor the Contractors’ work, coordinate any remaining engineering and all the Owner’s consultants, perform quality control inspections and manage the budget and schedule.